 Nurturing the soul journey requires a deeper consciousness.
 It is this type of awareness that reveals your soul purpose; the fundamental fears you must overcome; and the ultimate meaning of your experience.
 Throughout our soul’s journey, there will be much to learn and several fears to overcome.
 It is fear that holds us back from being free, and so it is fear that much be overcome in order to fulfill your soul’s destiny of discovering absolute freedom.

 There is peace in absolute freedom, but the journey to get there is not always clear or easy.
 The soul’s mission will pull you towards all types of terrain and countless obstacles.
 There are mountains to climb and relationships to navigate.
-It is a quest that involves love, power, healing, wisdom, and the Divine Essence.“One can choose to go back toward safety or forward toward growth.
+It is a quest that involves love, power, healing, wisdom, and the Divine Essence.

 Growth must be chosen again and again; fear must be overcome again and again.” –Abraham Maslow